 - Painter's tape

 Always prepare your fabric before painting to help the paint last longer and prevent peeling and fading down the road.
 The preparation will depend on the type of fabric paint you use.
 Each paint bottle will typically have instructions on how to prep your fabric before use.
-That’s the best resource, but there are a few general rules: Pre-wash your fabric with fabric softeners to eliminate surface chemicals and starches, dry it, then iron it to get rid of wrinkles.
+That’s the best resource, but there are a few general rules: Pre-wash your fabric without any fabric softeners to eliminate surface chemicals and starches, dry it, then iron it to get rid of wrinkles.
 If needed, remove all dust and debris using a vacuum and/or lint roller.

 After you’ve cleaned your fabric, dry and iron it to get rid of any wrinkles and to create a smooth working surface.